 mailbox.

 Yes.
 BJA's DCRA initiative is completely separate from the FBI’s Use of Force Initiative.
-DCRA data is collected by OCJG through Death in Custody Questionnaires and reported through BJA’s Performance Measurement Tool (PMT).
+DCRA data is collected by CJG through Death in Custody Questionnaires and reported through BJA’s Performance Measurement Tool (PMT).
 Use of Force data is collected by FDLE's Uniform Crime Reports (UCR) program through the Florida Incident-Based Reporting System (FIBRS).
 For more information on these initiatives, their differences and similarities, please see the National Criminal Justice Association (NCJA)'s DCRA Primer.

 If multiple agencies where involved during an incident in which a death in custody occurred, the agency who held primary responsibility/jurisdiction is considered responsible for completing and submitting the Death in Custody Questionnaire.